fishcus/KAP-manual/en/security/group.en.md

 #### Manage users in a user group

-The system adminstrator can add or delete users in a user group except for the group All Users in bulk.
+The system administrator can add or delete users in a user group except for the group All Users in bulk.
 A user can be added to multiple groups.

 ### Action Steps